-OCRRA continued its mercury thermometer exchange and thermostat collection program at the Rock Cut Road Transfer Station in 2016.
-OCRRA partners with Covanta Energy to provide residents with non-mercury thermometers in exchange for their old mercury thermometers.
-Over 240 residents brought in 395 thermometers and 290 thermostats for recycling in 2016.
-This amounts to approximately 3.5 pounds of mercury being removed from the environment, which is comparable to recycling 310,000 compact fluorescent light bulbs.
+OCRRA continued its mercury thermometer exchange and thermostat collection program at the Rock Cut Road Transfer Station in 2017.
+OCRRA partners with Covanta Energy to provide residents with nonmercury thermometers in exchange for their old mercury thermometers.
+Over 285 residents brought in 354 thermometers and 158 thermostats for recycling in 2017.
+This amounts to approximately 2.1 pounds of mercury being removed from the environment.
 Since 2003, nearly 1,000 residents have brought in over 2,000 mercury containing devices to Rock Cut Road.
 This exchange program helps prevent mercury contained in household items from escaping into the environment when broken or improperly disposed.
-Thermostats are handled through the Thermostat Recycling Corporation (TRC), a national industry-funded program that provides proper disposal of mercury-containing thermostats at no cost.
+Thermostats are handled through the Thermostat Recycling Corporation (TRC), a national industryfunded program that provides proper disposal of mercury-containing thermostats at no cost.